-1. Criteria for designating Centers of Excellence for Breastfeeding
+II.
+Criteria for designating Centers of Excellence for Breastfeeding

-For hospitals to be deemed Centers of Excellence for Breastfeeding they must meet the following three criteria:
+A hospital must meet the following three criteria:

 - Criterion 1.
-Achieve Grade 4 on Criterion E1.3 on breastfeeding as stipulated in the National Hospital Standards and Accreditation (a maximum of one year before the assessment). - Criterion 2.
+Achieve Grade 4 on Criterion E1.3 on breastfeeding as stipulated in the National Hospital Standards and Accreditation (a maximum of one year prior to to the assessment), as stipulated in the National Standard for Hospital Accreditation. - Criterion 2.
 Meet the independent qualification for supportive supervision of Early Essential Newborn Care (EENC) and Breastfeeding. - Criterion 3.
-Meet the requirements in quarterly patient satisfaction surveys conducted via mobile phones with mothers after hospital discharge.
+Receive positive feedback from quarterly patient satisfaction surveys conducted via mobile phone with mothers after hospital discharge.